yyfyfyang/apollo/docs/en/deployment/quick-start.md

 The installation package is 50M, if you can't access github, you can download it from Baidu.com.

 1. Download from GitHub
-    * Checkout or download the [apollo-build-scripts project](https://github.com/apolloconfig/apollo-quick-start)
+    * Checkout or download the [apollo-quick-start project](https://github.com/apolloconfig/apollo-quick-start)
     * **Since the Quick Start project is relatively large, it is placed in a different repository, so please note the project address**
         * https://github.com/apolloconfig/apollo-quick-start
 2. Download from Baidu.com